General Comments - Aerosols

 Dr. Fox is accredited in Aerosol Technology by the Center for Professional Advancement and has completed the Aerosol Technology Course offered by the British Aerosol Manufacturers Association.
 He is also Certified by the DOT in the transportation of hazardous materials (the DOT regulates aerosol containers and the products that can go in them).

 Finally, since failures of aerosol products often lead to fires (due to the flammable propellants propane and butane), it should not go unnoticed that Dr. Fox is a Certified Fire & Explosion Investigator who is also an aerosol expert.
 He made presentations at national societies on the fire and explosion hazards associated with aerosols and was the first to publish a peer-reviewed paper on aerosol failures.
 He now leads the field in the number of peer-reviewed papers on aerosol failures.
+For further details on Dr. Fox's qualifications as an aerosol expert witness click here.

 ©2013 CHEMAXX, INC